 What you need to make a hanging mason jar vase

-- Mason Jar – just to use as a mold.
-You could actually use any old jar as long as it’s the size you would like your wall vase to be.
+• Mason Jar – to use as a mould.
+You could use any old jar as long as it’s the size you would like your wall vase to be.

-- 4 small nails, cling film, and a couple of elastic bands.
+• Four small nails, cling film and a couple of elastic bands.

 How to make the hanging mason jar vase

-3. You will need 2 layers of newspaper on the jar.
+Step 3: You will need two layers of newspaper on the jar.
 Let the first layer dry before papering the second layer.
-Also, whilst the paper is drying hold the paper at the top in place with 2 elastic bands.
+Also, whilst the paper is drying, hold the paper at the top in place with elastic bands.
 This will ensure that you get the contours at the top of the jar in the paper.

-4. When both layers of the newspaper have dried carefully remove it and the elastic bands from the Mason jar mold.
-Using scissors carefully trim the paper mache into shape.
+Step 4: When both layers of the newspaper have dried, carefully remove it and the elastic bands from the Mason jar mould.
+Using scissors, carefully trim the paper mache into shape.
 It should look like a Mason jar cut in half lengthways.

-5. Next, cut the old denim pieces to fit the jar.
-You will need one plain denim piece for the main body of the jar and another plain half-circle shape for the base.
-Cut 2 pieces of denim seam to fit around the rim of the jar.
+Step 5: Cut the old denim pieces to fit the jar.
+You will need one plain denim piece for the main body of the jar and another basic half-circle shape for the base.
+Cut two pieces of denim seam to fit around the rim of the jar.

-6. Using the fabric glue, stick the denim pieces to the paper half Mason jar vase.
-To add interest I also like to stick a label from the old jeans to the front of the jar.
+Step 6: Using t fabric glue, stick the denim pieces to the paper half Mason jar vase.
+To add interest, I also like to attach a label from the old jeans to the front of the jar.
 Use pegs to hold the denim in place as the glue dries, especially around the rim.

 Making a hanger for the denim Mason Jar

-7. Firstly, cut the old piece of wood you are going to use for the backing of the mason jar vase.
-I used an old pine floorboard as it was just the right width.
+Step 7: Cut the old piece of wood you will use for the backing o the mason jar vase.
+I used an old pine floorboard as it was just the correct width.
 The wood also had a lovely aged look to it.
-You could use a piece of pallet wood if you don’t happen to have any old floorboards to hand.
+You could use a piece of pal et wood if you don’t have any old floorboards.

-8. Finally, to finish off the mason jar vase, glue the vase to the wooden board using contact adhesive.
+Step 8: To finish the Mason Jar vase, glue it to the wooden board using contact adhesive.

-Once the glue is dried the vase is ready to hang.
-All you need to do is slip the seam over a hook or nail.
+Once the glue is dried, the vase is ready to hang.
+You only need to slip the seam over a hook or nail.

-I was so pleased how this handing denim Mason jar turned out that I made another one out of my husbands old Levis.
+I was so pleased with how this handing denim Mason jar turned out that I made another out of my husband’s old Levis.

-The vase is not waterproof, so not suitable for real flowers.
+The vase is not waterproof, so it is unsuitable for real flowers.
 However, it is perfect for faux or paper flowers.
-I love crepe paper flowers so I made some for the mason jar vases.
+I love crepe paper flowers, so I made some for the mason jar vases.

 I love making crepe paper flowers.
-Here I show you how I made the giant daisies for this hanging mason jar vase.
-If you want to make other types of crepe paper flowers check out my paper flower wall decoration.
-Also, sites like Lia Griffith have lots of paper flower tutorials to choose from.
+I will show you how I made the giant daisies.
+If you want to make other crepe paper flowers, check out my paper flower wall decoration.
+Also, sites like Lia Griffith have many paper flower tutorials.

 What you need

-1. Cut out seven small petals and seven slightly large petals from the white crepe paper.
+Step 1: Cut out seven small and slightly large petals from the white crepe paper.
+Use the template below.

-4. To form the center of the daisy, glue one end of the folded cut yellow crepe paper to the top of the wire stem.
+Step 4: To form the centre of the daisy, glue one end of the folded cut yellow c pe paper to the top of the wire stem.
 Wrap it around the stem and secure it with hot glue.

-5. Next, using the hot glue gun glue the small white petals one by one to the yellow center.
+Step 5: Using the hot glue gun, glue the small white petals to the yellow centre one by one.
 Space out the petals evenly.

-6. Once all the small petals have been stuck down.
-Repeat with the larger petals sticking them in between the small layer of petals.
+Step 6: Once all the small petals have been stuck down.
+Repeat with the larger petals sticking them between the small layer of petals.
 Finish off by wrapping more green tape around the base of the daisy.

 All that is left to do now is to put the paper daises in the denim hanging Mason jar vases.

-If you prefer other types of paper flowers in the vases there are tutorials for several with the pineapple flower wall art I made and also some giant boho flowers with the upcycled leather vase.
+If you prefer other types of paper flowers in the vases, there are tutorials for several with the pineapple flower wall art I made and some giant boho flowers with the upcycled leather vase.

-For another vase Mason jar combination check out the tutorial for these beautiful paper vases and mason jar sleeves.
-Also, check out these upcycled mini flower bud vases.
+For another vase Mason jar combination, check out the tutorial for these beautiful paper vases and mason jar sleeves.
+Also, check out these other upcycled vases & DIY bud vases.

 Hanging Denim Mason Jar Vase